nrc/r4cppp/graphs/README.md

 adjacency matrices.
 The former is basically a node object for each node in the graph, where each node object keeps a list of its adjacent nodes.
 An adjacency matrix is a matrix of booleans indicating whether there is an edge from the row node to the column node.
-We'll only cover the adjacency list representation - adjacency matrices have very different issues which are less Rust-specific.
+We'll only cover the adjacency list representation, adjacency matrices have very different issues which are less Rust-specific.

+There are essentially two orthogonal problems: how to handle the lifetime of the graph and how to handle it's mutability.

+The first problem essentially boils down to what kind of pointer to use to point to other nodes in the graph.
 Since graph-like data structures are recursive (the types are recursive, even if the data is not) we are forced to use pointers of some kind rather than have a totally value-based structure.
 Since graphs can be cyclic, and ownership in Rust cannot be cyclic, we cannot use `Box<Node>` as our pointer type (as we might do for tree-like data structures or linked lists).

-That leaves us with three options: reference counting, borrowed references, or raw (unsafe) pointers.
-The reference counted graph can be approached in two ways - either using `RefCell` or using unsafe code.
-The former is safer, the latter is more ergonomic.
+No graph is truly immutable.
+Because there may be cycles, the graph cannot be created in a single statement.
+Thus, at the very least, the graph must be mutable during its initialisation phase.
+The usual invariant in Rust is that all pointers must either be unique or immutable.
+Graph edges must be mutable (at least during initialisation) and there can be more than one edge into any node, thus no edges are guaranteed to be unique.
+So we're going to have to do something a little bit advanced to handle mutability.

+One solution is to use mutable raw pointers (`*mut Node`).
+This is the most flexible approach, but also the most dangerous.
+You must handle all the lifetime management yourself without any help from the type system.
+You can make very flexible and efficient data structures this way, but you must be very careful.
+This approach handles both the lifetime and mutability issues in one fell swoop.
+But it handles them by essentially ignoring all the benefits of Rust - you will get no help from the compiler here (it's also not particularly ergonomic since raw pointers don't automatically (de-)reference).
+Since a graph using raw pointers is not much different from a graph in C++, I'm not going to cover that option here.

+The options you have for lifetime management are reference counting (shared ownership, using `Rc<...>`) or arena allocation (all nodes have the same lifetime, managed by an arena; using borrowed references `&...`).
+The former is more flexible (you can have references from outside the graph to individual nodes with any lifetime), the latter is better in every other way.

+For managing mutability, you can either use `RefCell`, i.e., make use of Rust's facility for dynamic, interior mutability, or you can manage the mutability yourself (in this case you have to use `UnsafeCell` to communicate the interior mutability to the compiler).
+The former is safer, the latter is more efficient.
+Neither is particularly ergonomic.

-Note that if your graph might have cycles, then the `Rc` graphs require further action to break the cycles and not leak memory.
+Note that if your graph might have cycles, then if you use `Rc`, further action is required to break the cycles and not leak memory.
 Since Rust has no cycle collection of `Rc` pointers, if there is a cycle in your graph, the ref counts will never fall to zero, and the graph will never be deallocated.
 You can solve this by using `Weak` pointers in your graph or by manually breaking cycles when